-What is the minimum share of socially sustainable investments?
-Not applicable.
+What is the minimum share of socially sustainable investments? [include section only where the financial product includes sustainable investments with a social objective]

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?